Collyngodlewski/web-module-project-context/README.md

 **STEP 4 - Consuming data with ProductContext**

 - Now that our `ProductContext` is now providing data we can finally consume it!
-To do so let's head over to our `Products` component and import the `useContext` hook as well as our `ProductContext`.
+To do so let's head over to our `Products` component and import the `useContext` hook as well as our `ProductContext`. x

 - In the component, call the `useContext` hook and pass in the context object we want to use into it.

 - When we do this, `useContext` is going to return value passed by our `ProductContext` Provider `value` prop.
 In our case we're getting back an object with two properties.
 A `products` property and a `addItem` property.
-We can go ahead and destructure those.
+We can go ahead and destructure those. x

 ```js
 const { products, addItem } = useContext(ProductContext);